bojanpopic/developer.joomlatools.com/framework/template-system.md

         )) ?>
 ```

-This will create a variable in the partial called `$title` with a value of `This is my list`.
-In addition, any variables that exist in the
+This will create a variable in the partial called `$title` with a value of `This is my list` in the imported template.
+In addition,
-parent layout will be automatically be passed through to the partial.
+ any variables that exist in the parent layout will be automatically be passed through to the partial.

 A partial can also be loaded on its own by placing `&layout=default_list` in the query string of url of the page.
 The system
 assumes loads the `default.html.php` file because the implied format is `html` when looking at the page.